dougeby/IntuneDocs/intune/actions-for-noncompliance.md

 There are two types of actions:

--   **Notify end-users via e-mail**: You can customize your email notification before sending it to the end user.
-Intune provides customization of the recipients, subject, and message body, including company logo, and contact information.
+-   **Notify end-users via email**: You can customize your email notification before sending it to the end user.
+Intune allows you to customize the recipients, subject, and message body, including company logo, and contact information.

+    Additionally, Intune includes details about the non-compliant device in the email notification.

 -   **Mark device non-compliant**: You can determine a schedule in number of days after the device should be marked not compliant.
 This can be immediately, but you can also give the user a grace period to be compliant with your device compliance policies.